sad-systems/firetools/README.md

 # firetools
-> PHP library contains any good tools
+> PHP library contains some good tools from MrDigger

 The library includes the following classes: